CALL US 24/7

 • Theft – Second Degree Felony

-This is when an item worth between $100,000 and $200,000 is unlawfully taken or stolen.
+This is where property worth between $100,000 and $200,000 is stolen or taken unlawfully.

 • Theft – First Degree Felony